 About Eleanor Mahoney, Associate Editor

 Deanna Beacham is an American Indian consultant and speaker on mid-Atlantic American Indian history, cultures, and contemporary concerns.
-Previously Deanna served as American Indian Specialist in the Virginia governor’s office for nearly as decade and as the American Indian Program Manager for the National Park Service Chesapeake Bay Office.
+She served as American Indian Specialist in the Virginia governor’s office for nearly as decade and as the American Indian Program Manager for the National Park Service Chesapeake Bay Office.

 The Living Landscape Observer invites practitioners in the field to contribute events, information, and features on living landscapes.
 Interested in becoming an Occasional Observer?
 Find out more here.